Blog

 - Certified Information Systems Security Professional (CISSP): While not specific to malware analysis, CISSP is a globally recognized certification that covers various aspects of information security, including malware.

-- Certified Ethical Hacker (CEH): Offered by EC-Council, CEH certification includes modules on malware analysis and penetration testing.
+- Certified Ethical Hacker (CEH): Offered by EC-Council, CEH certification includes modules on malware analysis training, certification, and penetration testing.

 - Certified Information Security Manager (CISM): This certification, offered by ISACA, is focused on information security management but includes malware-related topics.